Aegean Marine Life Sanctuary

 Aims & Mission

-- Establish a first-of-its-kind veterinary clinic and rehabilitation centre for sick and injured marine animals including dolphins, sea turtles, and monk seals, offering critical clinical care in a pioneering “teaching marine mammal hospital” set in a pristine, low-impact environment.
+- Establish a first-of-its-kind veterinary clinic and rehabilitation centre for dolphins, sea turtles, and monk seals, providing critical care in a pioneering teaching marine mammal hospital.

-- Provide a long-term, sanctuary solution for displaced dolphins affected by the closure of marine parks, offering them refuge and a chance to live the rest of their lives in highly biodiverse natural environment.
+- Provide a long-term sanctuary for displaced dolphins affected by marine park closures, offering refuge in a biodiverse natural environment.

-- Advance applied marine conservation through innovative habitat restoration, including the creation of artificial reefs and the replanting of seagrass meadows to enhance local biodiversity.
+- Advance marine conservation through habitat restoration, including artificial reefs and seagrass replanting to enhance biodiversity.

-- Deliver expert care with empathy, addressing both the physical and psychological needs of each animal, while setting new global standards for welfare in marine sanctuaries.
+- Deliver expert, compassionate care, addressing both physical and psychological needs while setting new global welfare standards

 Our Values